Dipesh0303/IDS_Project/README.md

 Within this folder, there is another folder containing the data set csv files called 'data'.

-Within the Rmd file, the path to the csv files is through the GitHub path being read.csv("data/{csv_file_name}")
+Within the Rmd file, the path to the csv files is through the GitHub path.
+This is seen as read.csv("data/{csv_file_name}")

 The working directory of the Rmd file also has a path set to this project in GitHub.
 This is seen as setwd("Final_Project/data")